scimusmn/brick-mapper/README.md

 This tool assumes two things about the pattern you’re overlaying.
 1.)
 Tile size is consistent.
 2.)
 The tiling offset is only row-based, not column-based (97% of brick patterns follow this rule).

 ## Improvements
+- Currently an amalgamation of various ES5 and ES6 snippets.
+Refactor for ES6 standards.
 - Ability to handle patterns with different sized tiles.
 - Ability to knock out rectangular areas for windows and other obstructions.